ahmed9819/Task-Management-API/README.md

 # 🚀 Task Management API

-A production-oriented **Task Management REST API** built with **FastAPI**, designed using clean backend engineering practices such as **Layered Architecture**, **Repository Pattern**, **Dependency Injection**, asynchronous database access, and **database migrations with Alembic**.
+A production-oriented **Task Management REST API** built with **FastAPI**, designed using clean backend engineering practices such as **Layered Architecture**, **Repository Pattern**, **Dependency Injection**, asynchronous database access, JWT authentication, user-specific data ownership, and database migrations with Alembic.

-The application started as an in-memory CRUD API and was progressively extended to use persistent database storage and containerized infrastructure.
-The current implementation uses **PostgreSQL**, **SQLAlchemy 2.x**, **Alembic**, and **Docker Compose**.
+The application started as an in-memory CRUD API and was progressively extended into a persistent, containerized, and authenticated backend system using **PostgreSQL**, **SQLAlchemy 2.x**, **Alembic**, **Docker Compose**, and **JWT-based authentication**.

-This project was developed as part of my **Backend Engineering Internship at FlyRankAI** to strengthen practical backend engineering skills and understand how production-oriented backend systems are structured, configured, and deployed.
+This project was developed as part of my **Backend Engineering Internship at FlyRankAI** to strengthen practical backend engineering skills and understand how production-oriented backend systems are structured, secured, configured, and deployed.

 ---